koschaos/koschaos.github.io/private/e56e230c44b9c3d39940e1ca67dd47d60e7f32fe/index.md

 ### TELUS! (part 2)

 So, I've been back at TELUS again, which is nice but it's also quite different, as everybody is remote and I'm pretty much doing my own thing with hardly any interaction with anyone at all.
 It's all a bit strange, and lonely!
 My contract had been until the end of 2025, and then it got extended until the end of 2026.
 After that, I'll need to figure it out 🤔

-### Life ...

-The weekdays are filled with track & field training for Aidan, and piano lessons for Éamon, walking the dog and sitting in the basement at a desk.

-Every so often on the weekends, there will be a track meet for Aidan or a visit to a train station for Éamon to record videos of freight trains, commuter trains, etc.  Éamon is obsessed with trains and going "railfanning" (it's a thing!) ... in his own words, he's a "train enthusiast"!!
-About once a month we'll have Susan's family over for Sunday dinner.

-### ... and death

-> "We have two lives, and the second begins when we realize we only have one."
-> - Confucius

-Along the way, I stopped going to church, then stopped believing in God/heaven/hell/etc.  I believe that this is it - we were born, we live, then we die, and then there's nothing.

-So, how to make the most of it?
-Stoicism (the philosophy) has come the closest to being my template for living the good life - failing every day, and then trying the next.
-That's basically all it is - try your best today, forgive yourself for messing up, try again tomorrow.

-For far too long I tied my identity to what I did, professionally, and doing it well.
-It took me way too long to realize that life is about relationships - family, friends.
-What's the point of living if you can't share it with others?
-Doing relationships well is far more important.

-I worry about my boys, what they're going to do, hoping I'm raising good humans and that I haven't messed them up (... or at least not too much!)

-Benjamin Franklin used the famous phrase in 1789 that "in this world nothing is certain except death and taxes".
-Taxes can be avoided!
-Death, however ...

-We're all making that journey.
-Wouldn't it be better to make that journey together?

-The spiritual teacher Ram Dass has a lovely quote: "We're all just walking each other home".

-On that sober note, I'd really love to hear about what's going on in your life, what has happened on your journey since Schull C.C.
-You can send me an email at koschaos@gmail.com, or send me a direct message on WhatsApp/Messages/Signal/etc.  I hope you reach out.

 ### Lessons learned ...